Unveiling the Investment Potential of Waters Corp (WAT): A Compr

 - Momentum rank: 7/10

-Waters Corp, with a market cap of $17.4 billion, is a leading provider of liquid chromatography, mass spectrometry, and thermal analysis tools.
-These analytical instruments offer essential information on various products, such as their molecular structures and physical properties, to help clients enhance the health and well-being of end users.
-In 2022, Waters generated 59% of its sales from pharmaceutical customers, 31% from industrial clients, and 10% from academic/government institutions.
-The company's operating margin stands at 28.48%, and it reported sales of $2.99 billion.
+Waters Corp, with a market cap of $16.24 billion, is a leading provider of liquid chromatography, mass spectrometry, and thermal analysis tools.
+These analytical instruments provide essential information on various products, such as their molecular structures and physical properties, to help clients enhance the health and well-being of end users.
+As a percentage of sales in 2022, Waters generated 59% from pharmaceutical customers, 31% from industrial clients, and 10% from academic/government institutions.
+The company's operating margin stands at 28.48%, indicating a strong profitability potential.

 Profitability Rank Breakdown

-The Profitability Rank showcases Waters Corp's impressive standing among its peers in generating profit.
-The company's strong Predictability Rank of 4.5 stars out of five underscores its consistent operational performance, providing investors with increased confidence.
+The Profitability Rank shows Waters Corp's impressive standing among its peers in generating profit.
+Waters Corp's strong Predictability Rank of 4.5 stars out of five underscores its consistent operational performance, providing investors with increased confidence.

 Growth Rank Breakdown